Mortgages for over 60s

 Mortgages for older borrowers FAQs

-There is no set age where you’re considered an older borrower, but typically, the age limit for mortgages is between 70 and 90.
+There is no set age at which you’re considered an older borrower, but typically, the age limit for mortgages is between 70 and 75.

 You may also need to borrow the money over a short period to avoid exceeding the lender’s age limits.
 You will also need to meet the rest of their lending criteria, including passing a credit report check.

-It is possible to get a buy-to-let mortgage as an older borrower, and most have similar age limits to residential mortgages.
+It is possible to get a buy-to-let mortgage as an older borrower, and most lenders have similar age limits to those for residential mortgages.

 When applying for a buy-to-let mortgage, you still need to prove to the lender that you have sufficient income to cover the payments.
 However, they may be more lenient as you should receive a rental income from the property, which can be used to cover your mortgage payments.